-Domestic violence offenses can often include allegations of assault, battery, kidnapping, false imprisonment, and/or stalking.
-Typically the parties involved are members of the same household, meaning they are spouses, former spouses, related by blood, or otherwise living together as a family unit.
-Both federal and Florida law include heavy fines and severe criminal penalties, including potential mandatory/minimum sentences of up to 25 years and maximum potential sentences of up to LIFE.
+Domestic violence offenses can often include allegations of assault, battery, kidnapping, false imprisonment and/or stalking.
+Typically the parties involved are members of the same household, meaning they are spouses, former spouses, related by blood or otherwise living together as a family unit.
+Both federal and Florida law include heavy fines and severe criminal penalties, including possible mandatory/minimum sentences of up to 25 years and maximum potential sentences of up to life.

 Mr. Petruzzi has represented numerous individuals charged with, or under investigation for, domestic violence offenses by both federal and state authorities.
-His experience and knowledge serves as an invaluable asset to his clients.
+His experience and knowledge serve as an invaluable asset to his clients.

 To arrange for a free and confidential consultation with respect to any federal or state domestic violence offense, contact our office at 305-330-1774.
 For complete details about Mr. Petruzzi’s background, expertise and experience, click here.